Gabriella439/nixos-in-production/manuscript/Setup.md

 {blurb, class: information}
 Feel free to use a Nix version newer than 2.11.0 if you want.
 The above example installation script only pins the version 2.11.0 because that's what happened to be the latest stable version at the time of this writing.
 That's also the Nix version that the examples from this book have been tested against.

-The only really important thing is that everyone within your organization uses the same version of Nix.
+The only really important thing is that everyone within your organization uses the same version of Nix, if you want to minimize your support burden.
 {/blurb}

 However, there are a few more options that the script accepts that we're going to make good use of, and we can list those options by supplying `--help` to the script: